ntnu-ai-lab/ai4iot-calib-pipeline/README.md

-# aq-prediction-acumos
+# ai4iot-acumos

-This repository implements a simple air quality predictions server, using the Acumos infrastructure from the AI4EU platform.
+This repository contains modules from the AI4IoT pilot that are intended to use the Acumos infrastructure from the AI4EU platform.

+Currently it holds a simple air quality predictions server.
 It includes a training and predicting services.
 The former receives some parameters as input (check model.proto in aq-server folder, TODO: describe here all the parameters) and trains a random forest classifier to predict whether the target will be over the threshold in the next 24 hours.
 The prediction service receives a sample of the features with which the classifier was trained and predicts the pollution level for the next 24 hours.

 # Running
 ## 1) Run the server